 Governance by definition, refers to a set of policies or process that allow decision-making.
 In the context of intranets, governance requires a group of individuals who operate on an agreed-upon structure that enables an intranet to operate smoothly and functionally on an ongoing basis.
 To understand governance more, read our The Ultimate Intranet Governance Checklist.
 To learn and distinguish between content governance and process governance, read Intranet Governance: Content and Policies.

-The role of governance teams
+The role of data governance teams

 Because the purpose of internal communications is to align the workforce, it’s important that there are diverse stakeholders that represent each function of the company.
-Typically, a cross-functional governance team involves:
+Typically, a cross-functional data governance team involves:

 - Internal Communications (typically the project owner)